giellalt/lang-som/som.md

 Ex.)
 Gurigaa gashaba hoos buu ka guban.
 THe house burned down from inside.

 Simple adpositions
 These imply something about the motion of the verb.
 All have high tones.

 Fusional adpositions

 Negation
 The negative marker _ma_ may fuse with the simple adpositions, maintaining its low tone. (ú + ma -> úma)

 Long form pronouns and adpositions, and CS

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adpositions.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/adpositions.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [src/fst/stems/adpositions.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/stems/adpositions.lexc)</small>

+---

+Pronouns
 Pronouns in the Somali language are references to things.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [src/fst/stems/pronouns.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/stems/pronouns.lexc)</small>

+---

+Numerals
 Numerals in the Somali language are numbers.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/numerals.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/stems/numerals.lexc)</small>

+---

 Ruuxa the spirit
 Suuriya placetag "Syrian" ; Suuriyihii

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/propernouns.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [src/fst/stems/propernouns.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/stems/propernouns.lexc)</small>

+---

+Adjectives
 Adjectives in the Somali language describe things.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/stems/adjectives.lexc)</small>

+---

+Prefixes
 Prefixes in the Somali language are bound to beginning of other words.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/prefixes.lexc)</small>Verbs
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

+Verbs
 Verbs in Somali language are actions, and also states.
 They agree in person and number, and also gender.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/verbs.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [src/fst/stems/verbs.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/stems/verbs.lexc)</small>

+---

+Noun inflection
 The Somali nouns inflect in cases, are marked for gender and number.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/affixes/nouns.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/nouns.lexc](https://github.com/giellalt/lang-som/blob/main/src/fst/affixes/nouns.lexc)</small>

+---

 Irregular verbs

 These are the "irregular" verbs, which are mostly prefixing or copular.